 It is best to apply thermal water right after you wash your face and before you apply any other products.
 The thermal water will help to lock in moisture.

 I have all of the sprays in the table below and I use all of them.
 You can pick up all of the sprays from Amazon.
-Evian is more readily available and you can find it at Sephora, Ulta, Nordstrom, Macy’s, Walgreens and Urban Outfitters.
+Evian is more readily available and you can find it at Sephora, Ulta, Nordstrom, Macy’s, and Walgreens .

 Quick links to Amazon: